Seagate/cortx/doc/S3ServerQuickStart.md

     * `$ python --version`, if you don't have python version 2.6.5+ then install python.
     * `$ python3 --version`, if you don't have python3 version 3.3+ then install python3.
     * `$ easy_install pip`
-  * Make sure S3Server and it's dependent services are running.
+  * Make sure Cortx-S3Server and it's dependent services are running.
-    * `$ ./jenkins-build.sh --skip_build --skip_tests` so that it will start S3Server and it's dependent services.
+    * `$ ./jenkins-build.sh --skip_build --skip_tests` so that it will start Cortx-S3Server and it's dependent services.
     * `$ pgrep s3`, it should list the `PID` of S3 processes running.
-    * `$ pgrep mero`, it should list the `PID` of mero processes running.
+    * `$ pgrep mero`, it should list the `PID` of MOTR processes running.
   * Install aws client and it's plugin
     * `$ pip install awscli`
     * `$ pip install awscli-plugin-endpoint`